-- 1. He knocks down one or all poles of a gate, - 2.
-He slides through the gate on some part of his body other than his feet, - 3.
-He enters and exits from the same side, - 4.
-He enters gates from a direction that differs from other racers, - 5.
-He passes through the gates out of their numerical order. - 6.
-In \underline{SL} , he hikes back up through a gate, or loops around a missed turning pole.
+- 1. Racer knocks down one or all poles of a gate, - 2.
+Racer slides through the gate on some part of racer's body other than feet, - 3.
+Racer enters and exits from the same side, - 4.
+Racer enters gates from a direction that differs from other racers, - 5.
+Racer passes through the gates out of their numerical order. - 6.
+In SL, racer hikes back up through a gate, or loops around a missed turning pole.